 – Outlet gaskets

 – Water leak detection tablets

-- A Kill-A-Watt® Meter for measuring the energy use of appliances and equipment
+– A Kill-A-Watt® Meter to measure the energy use of appliances and equipment

-- A thermal detector that checks for heat loss through windows, vents and doors
+– A thermal detector to check for heat loss through windows, vents and doors

-- A special thermometer that helps set refrigerators and freezers to appropriate temperatures
+– A special thermometer to help set refrigerators and freezers to appropriate temperatures

-- A water flow rate bag that measures the true rate of flow from faucets and showerheads
+– A water flow rate bag to measure the true rate of flow from faucets and showerheads

 DIY Toolkit Videos